cradle-component/drawer-cart/README.md

 ```

 ### Customisation
-You customize the component using attributes on the `<a-drawer-cart ...>` tag.
+You pass configuration using html attributes on the `<a-drawer-cart ...>` tag.

 * `background` color, default `#fafafa`
 * `color` text, default `#555`